PrivateBin/PrivateBin/INSTALL.md

 ### Configuration

 In the file `cfg/conf.ini` you can configure PrivateBin.
-A `cfg/conf.ini.sample` is provided containing all options on default values.
+A `cfg/conf.ini.sample` is provided containing all options and default values.
 You can copy it to `cfg/conf.ini` and adapt it as needed.
 The config file is divided into multiple sections, which are enclosed in square brackets.